 Weather station 6.4 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Llanberis Pass:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Llanberis Pass:

 Featured Route For Llanberis Pass

 Cenotaph Corner 5.10+ 6b+ 21 VII+ 20 E3 5b Europe